 The scope of damage awards is a matter of state law.
 The definition of "Damages" in the Model Agreement is very broad and includes, among other things, "diminution of value" and other losses unrelated to third-party claims.
 Moreover, the definition of "Damages" does not exclude incidental, consequential or punitive damages, thereby reserving to the buyer a claim for these damages in an indemnification dispute.
 A seller may seek to narrow the definition.
 See Glenn D. West and Sara G. Duran, Reassessing the "Consequences" of Consequential Damage Waivers in Acquisition Agreements, 63 Bus.
 Law.
 777 (May 2008).
-A seller may also seek to include "lost shareholder premium" in Damages for the purposes of claims by seller.
-See the Comment to Section 13.9 infra.

 The common law definition of the term "indemnification" describes a restitutionary cause of action in which a plaintiff sues a defendant for reimbursement of payments made by the plaintiff to a third party.
 A court may hold, therefore, that a drafter's unadorned use of the term "indemnification" (usually coupled with "and hold harmless") refers only to compensation for losses due to third-party claims.
 See Pacific Gas & Electric Co. v.
-G. W. Thomas Drayage & Rigging Co., 442 P.2d 641, 646 n.9 (Cal.
+G. W. Thomas Dravage & Rigging Co., 442 P.2d 641, 646 n.9 (Cal.
 1968) (indemnity clause in a contract ambiguous on the issue; failure to admit extrinsic evidence on the point was error); see also Mesa Sand & Gravel Co. v.
 Landfill, Inc., 759 P.2d 757, 760 (Colo.
 Ct.
 App.
 1988), rev'd in part on other grounds, 776 P.2d 362 (Colo.
 1989) (indemnification clause covers only payments made to third parties).
 But see Atari Corp. v.
 Ernst & Whinney, 981 F.2d 1025, 1031 (9th Cir.
 1992) (limiting Pacific Gas & Electric and relying on Black's Law Dictionary; the term "indemnification" is not limited to repayment of amounts expended on third party claims); Edward E. Gillen Co. v.
-U.S., 825 F.2d 1155, 1157 (7th Cir.
+United States, 825 F.2d 1155, 1157 (7th Cir.
 1987) (same).
 Modern usage and practice have redefined the term "indemnification" in the acquisition context to refer to compensation for all losses and expenses, from any source, caused by a breach of the acquisition agreement (or other specified events).
 The courts presumably will respect express contract language that incorporates the broader meaning.
 In Section 11.2 of the Model Agreement, the express language that a third-party claim is not required makes the parties' intent unequivocally clear that compensable damages may exist absent a third-party claim and if no payment has been made by the Buyer to any person.